-About This Page: This is a discussion on Fabulous February Friends TR within the Sharing the Adventure: Disney World Trip Reports, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; Great photos from both AKL and the Tree of Life--I've spent a lot of time just looking at the carvings, ...
+About This Page: This is a discussion on Fabulous February Friends TR within the Sharing the Adventure: Disney World Trip Reports, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; Great pictures of all the little details at AK!!!...

 Welcome!
 We're happy you've found the PassPorter Community -- the friendliest place to plan your vacation to Walt Disney World, Disney Cruise Line, Disneyland, and the world in general!
 You are now viewing the PassPorter Message Board Community as a guest, which gives you limited access.
 As our guest, feel free to browse our messages by selecting the forum you want to visit from the list below.

 To post messages and ask questions, join our FREE community today and you'll get access to tools and resources not available to guests, such as our vacation countown timers, "living" avatars, private messaging system, database searches, downloads, and a special PassPorter discount code.
 Registration is fast, simple, and completely free.
 Just click the Join Our Community link.